Skip to main content

 Comet supports taking disk image backups.

-This backup type is only applicable when running on Windows.
+This Protected Item type is only applicable when running on Windows or Linux.
 Disk Image backup on other operating systems is not currently supported by this Protected Item type.

 When using the "Disk Image" Protected Item type, on the Items tab, you can select any currently-attached drives for backup, or individual partitions from any drive.
 It is possible to select "all drives" and exclude individual disks or partitions.